mrndhlovu/milestone-project4/README.md

 The tickets page, lists all filed tickets indicating the owner of a ticket, how long ago it was created, the status and type of ticket filed.
 If a ticket is a feature, an `Add to Cart` button is shown.

+#### Ticket detail page

+From the ticket detail page, users see a more detailed look of a ticket filed.
+From this page a user can add ticket to a shopping cart, see a ticket solution if a payment is made else the will be prompted to pay first.
+User can also vote for a ticket and views are tracked everytime the ticket is open.
+If a user opens a ticket they filed or own, they are given an option to edit, delete as well as create a new ticket.

+The comments section from this page is restricted to users who have upgraded to an `All access account`.

+#### Article detail page

+Similar to the ticket detail page, users can read more on an article, like or vote for the article and views are tracked also from this page.
+The owner of an article has an option to update the article image, delete or edit the article.

+Again the comments section from this page is restricted to users who have upgraded to an `All access account`.

+Should a user try to open this page while on a free account, they will see a restriction notification modal and redirected to the pricing page.

 #### Blog page

 This page lists all blog articles created.
 A `Read more` button is used to redirect to the article detail page or by clicking the article title.

 #### Login page

 Login page for the user.
-When authenticated, user will be redirected to the user profile page otherwise an error message will be triggered if there is any.
+When authenticated, users will be redirected to the previous page they where on otherwise an error message will be shown if there is an authentification issue.

 #### Sign up page